open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm/prerequisites.md

 More information on the topic can be seen by running the OCM CLI help topic command `ocm credential-handling`.

+## Additional resources

+Some of the following examples require additional resources to make them work.
+These can be found in the repository [open-component-model/getting-started](https://github.com/open-component-model/getting-started).

 ## Next Steps

 After completing your setup of OCM, the next steps to follow are: